savonet/book/installation.md

 opam install vorbis
 ```

-Opam will automatically detect that it can be used by Liquidsoap and will
+Opam will automatically detect that this library can be used by Liquidsoap and
-recompile it.
+will recompile it which will result in adding support for this format in
+Liquidsoap.
 The list of all optional dependencies that you may enable in
 Liquidsoap can be obtained by typing

 ```